ShuiRuTian/time-analytics-webpack-plugin/README.md

 ## Behavior
 1. only the plugin wrapped in the origin webpack config could be analytized
     - the webpack internal plugin is not measured.
 But this might not be a limitation, if you want to measure internal plugin, you could submit an issue.
+    - If one plugin adds more plugins internally, the added plugin will be ignored.

+2. For custom hooks,
+    - feels like there is no way to hack.
+    - even worse, there might be strange error, becasuse the reference of Proxy and target is different.
+        - This plugin hacks WeakMap to avoid error, but polyfill could add a custom WeakMap, so it's kind of hard to give a promise.
+        - Try to add a unique ID during hook `Compilation`(maybe `thisCompilation` is a better choice?)

 ## How does it work?
 To measure time, we must know when the loader/plugins starts and ends.